Hetzner + Cloudflare + Claude Code

 Authenticate

 Wrangler needs to know which Cloudflare account to deploy to.
-On a headless VPS (no browser), use API keys stored in a file you source before each command:
+On a headless VPS (no browser), use API keys stored in a file that's auto-sourced on login:

 # Create ~/.env.cloudflare: